ronaldstoner/ai-code/countdown/README.md

 | ChatGPT |  "python countdown timer in pygame with font numbers and a background that blinks red for the last 3 seconds" |
 | ChatGPT |  "python countdown timer in pygame with font numbers and a background that blinks red for the last 3 seconds. when the timer hits 0 the window shake and buzz" |
 | ChatGPT |  "python countdown timer in pygame with font numbers and a background that blinks red for the last 3 seconds. when the timer hits 0 the window shake and buzz. as the timer decreases increase the font to perform a zoom effect" |
+| ChatGPT |  "python countdown timer in pygame with font numbers and a background that blinks red for the last 3 seconds. when the timer hits 0 the window shake and buzz. as the timer decreases increase the font to perform a zoom effect. do this and then show a "GAME OVER" screen."

 ### 1 - Console Output
 |||